psychemedia/sin-eater-resources/src/_aftermath_first_debate.md

 >
 > Oswestry.
 Askew Roberts.

-We will pick up the tale again in the next chapter by reviewing these three new additions to the published canon regarding the sin-eater: the discussion in the *Shrewsbury Journal*, Wirst Sykes' *British Goblins*, and Paxton Hood's work on Christmas Evans.
+We will pick up the tale again in the next chapter by reviewing these three new additions to the published canon regarding the sin-eater: the discussion in the *Shrewsbury Journal* and Wirt Sykes' *British Goblins*, and later, by Paxton Hood's work on Christmas Evans.

 But first, a slight aside..